dotraifer/AdmonisTest/README.md

-This project is a solution to the Admonis homework assignment, where the goal is to parse product data from an XML file, map it to AdmonisProduct and AdmonisProductOption objects, and output a structured list of products with their variants to a var called results.
+This project is a solution to the Admonis homework assignment, where the goal is to parse product data from an XML file, map it to AdmonisProduct and AdmonisProductOption objects, and output a structured list of products with their variants to a var called results, and then write them to a json in the desired path.

 ## How to Run